malfattti/garden/Nation-state, transnationalism, and language.md

 	- **Transnationalism and the challenges to the nation-state**
 		- the work implied in sustaining the nation-state and nationalism becomes harder in the context of globalization, because the role of nation-states and links between nations and states are problematized/diminished in the new economic dynamics, for example
 		- the phenomenon of transnationalism implies even greater complications
-			- because transnationalism ecompasses the relationshios across borders
+			- because transnationalism ecompasses relationships across national borders, it is not just relevant fro migrants, but also for those who are not on the move
+			- it problematize